- Ed.D. in Curriculum and Instruction Advising Document

-- Comprehensive exams will be administered in a take-home format.
+- Comprehensive exams are administered in a take-home format.

-- Responses should be be 7-10 pages in length for each of the three questions using APA format.
+- Responses should be be 7-10 pages in length, exclusive of references, for each of the three questions formatted in APA style.

 - Students will receive their three exam questions on the last class day of the program Fall (year) 2 courses.

-- Responses are to be submitted to the dissertation chair on the first class day of Spring (year) 2 via LiveText and email format.
+- Responses are to be submitted to the dissertation chair (cc Dr. Sullivan and Fernandes Williams) on the first class day of Spring (year) 2 via email format.